helena-intel/readmes/build_openvino_with_genai.md

 ### Build OpenVINO

 - OpenVINO will be installed in `$HOME/tools/openvino`.
 Modify the `--prefix` argument in the `--install` line to change that.
 - We build a very minimal OpenVINO build, disabling among others AUTO, Python and NPU support.
 GPU support is enabled in the build, provided GPU drivers are installed.
-To enable Python, remove `-DENABLE_PYTHON=OFF`, to enable NPU support remove `-DENABLE_INTEL_NPU=OFF` etc. See [CMake options for custom compilation] for an overview of options. (https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/cmake_options_for_custom_compilation.md)
+To enable NPU support remove `-DENABLE_INTEL_NPU=OFF` etc. See [CMake options for custom compilation] for an overview of options. (https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/cmake_options_for_custom_compilation.md)
 - To prevent potential environment conflicts (for example from a Python virtual environment, or from previously ran setupvars), it is recommended to open a new terminal to run these steps.

 > NOTE: This example assumes that you have not cloned OpenVINO and OpenVINO GenAI yet.
 If you already cloned them, run `git pull` and `git submodule update --init --recursive` for both repositories.
 The `cmake` command below assumes that `openvino` and `openvino.genai` are both cloned in the same parent directory.
 If that is not the case, adjust the path for `-DOPENVINO_EXTRA_MODULES` to the path to your `openvino.genai` repository.